debops/debops/docs/ansible/roles/debops.lxc/getting-started.rst

 authorized SSH keys to add in the container's :file:`/root/.ssh/authorized_keys` file.

+If :ref:`the LDAP support <debops.ldap>` is configured on a host and SSH key lookup in LDAP is enabled by the :ref:`debops.sshd` role, the script will look up the current user keys in LDAP directory as well - this ensures that the SSH access is configured even when the SSH public keys are not explicitly defined in the current user's :file:`~/.ssh/authorized_keys` file.

 After that, the LXC container should be ready to be used remotely, at which point you can use normal DebOps ``bootstrap`` playbook and other playbooks to configure it.